 Acquired intangible assets with determinable useful lives are amortized on a straight-line or accelerated basis over the estimated periods benefited, ranging from one to 20 years.
 Acquired intangible assets with contractual terms are amortized over their respective legal or contractual lives.
 Customer relationships and other non-contractual intangible assets with determinable lives are amortized over periods ranging from five to 20 years.
-Patents developed internally are recorded at cost and amortized on a straight-line basis over their expected useful life of 16 to 20 years.
+Patents developed internally between 1995 and 2008 were recorded at cost and amortized on a straight-line basis over their expected useful life of 16 to 20 years.
+Since 2009, internally generated patent costs have been expensed as incurred.